mythology-and-legends-in-warfare

 Origins and Etymology of the Valknut

-Archaeologically, the Valknut appears in two primary variants: a unicursal form (drawn in a single continuous line, similar to a triquetra) and a tricursal form (three separate interlocking triangles).
-Both appear on runestones and metalwork from the Viking Age (c.
-750–1050 CE).
-The earliest securely dated example is on the Stora Hammar stone on Gotland, Sweden, carved ca. 700–800 CE.
-This stone depicts a warrior hung on a tree, a raven, and a Valknut, directly tying the symbol to Odin’s role as the god of hanged men and battle-slain.
+Archaeologists have identified two main variants of the Valknut: a unicursal form drawn in a single continuous line, similar to a triquetra, and a tricursal form made of three separate interlocking triangles.
+Both versions appear on runestones and metalwork from the Viking Age (roughly 750–1050 CE).
+The earliest securely dated example is on the Stora Hammar stone on the island of Gotland, Sweden, carved around 700–800 CE.
+That stone depicts a warrior hanging from a tree beside a raven—an unmistakable reference to Odin—with a Valknut carved directly above the scene.
+This placement leaves little doubt about the symbol's original association with sacrifice and the god of hanged men.

 Iconography and Mythological Context